Skip to main content

 4. Multi-Factor Authentication (MFA)

-MFA is essential for protecting email accounts, particularly those of senior executives or finance teams.
+MFA helps protect email accounts, particularly those used by senior executives or finance teams.

-Implementing MFA across accounts limits the risk of email account compromise - a common first step in BEC.
+Implementing MFA across accounts limits the risk of email account compromise, which is a common first step in BEC.

 5. Email Authentication Protocols

-To help prevent spoofed email messages, the guidance recommends implementing:
+To help prevent spoofed email messages, the NCSC guidance recommends implementing:

 • SPF (Sender Policy Framework)